Shi'ite militias launch offensive to seal off western Mosul

 Amnesty International says that in previous campaigns, they committed "serious human rights violations, including war crimes" against civilians fleeing Islamic State-held territory.

-In July, the United Nations said it had a list of more than 640 Sunni men and boys reportedly abducted by a Shi’ite militia in Falluja, a former militant bastion west of Baghdad, and about 50 others who were summarily executed or tortured to death.

-The Abadi government and the Popular Mobilisation forces say a limited number of violations had occurred and were investigated, but they deny abuses were widespread and systematic.
+The government and the Popular Mobilisation forces say a limited number of violations occurred and were investigated, but they deny abuses were widespread and systematic.

-(Additional reporting by Michael Georgy near Bashiqa; writing by Dominic Evans; editing by Mark Heinrich)
+Additional reporting by Michael Georgy near BASHIQA, Iraq, and Orhan Coskun in Ankara; Writing by Dominic Evans; editing by Mark Heinrich